jamesleonis-spire/nb-test/README.md

 * `ZEPPELIN_GITHUB_REPO` - The SSH URL for the Github repository.
 * `GIT_LOG_FILE` - The full path of the logging file.

+To run manually, simply invoke the script.
+To invoke with environment variables

+    GIT_LOG_FILE="./log.txt" ./post-commit.hook.sh